This content is republished with permission from Pandata, a Marketing AI Institute partner.

 Any business that has a sales team knows that simply calling on more potential customers, and asking for more business can be a great driver to increase sales.
 However, doing this “blindly” without a coherent strategy can also be a huge waste of time, or worse yet, backfire and end in a lost account.

-Previously, navigating that nuance relied on experience and intuition, but now we can augment those skills with machine learning and automated accountability.
+Previously, navigating that nuance relied on experience and intuition, but now we can augment those skills with AI in sales, using machine learning and automated accountability.

 To see how, let’s examine the sales cycle…